DentalPost takes a look at what specialties a Dentist can pursue.

 If you choose either of these fields, you might find yourself performing dentures, braces, or implants.
 As with other specialized fields, you may choose to work your way up to an associate dentist position in an established practice or open your own office instead.

 Suppose you wish to focus more on educating, organizing, and empowering entire communities for large-scale dental health improvements.
 In that case, you may be attracted to the field of dental public health.
 Rather than providing individual services through a private office, public dental health specialists coordinate more extensive efforts between public and private groups to plan, design, fund, and deliver community-focused services.

 Community services can include educational efforts such as programs delivered in local schools or even large-scale services such as free cleft-palette surgeries in developing nations.
 Even if you practice in a specialized private office, you might consider working part-time or volunteering to lend your expertise to such community-focused initiatives.

 The National Commission on Recognition of Dental Specialties and Certifying Boards publishes a list of officially recognized dental specialties on its website.
 The commission is part of the American Dental Association (ADA).

 Additional specialties recognized by the commission include:

-Career planning is important for a full time Dentist, but may be more so for a student getting started in the field.
+Career planning is essential for a full-time Dentist but more so for a student getting started in the field.
 If you are still completing your education and are not ready for full-time work, it can still be a good idea to start building your resume with part-time dental positions.

 Planning your career involves asking several questions about the kind of dental office and the kind of dental jobs you would like to secure along the way.
-The answers to these questions can depend greatly on your current status as an undergraduate student, post-graduate student, or practicing professional.
-Important questions to ask include:
+The answers to these questions can depend significantly on your current status as an undergraduate student, post-graduate student, or practicing professional.
+Essential questions to ask include:

-If you are an undergraduate student looking to enter the industry, there are several non-technical skills that can help you to gain an advantage in your job search:
+If you are an undergraduate student looking to enter the industry, several non-technical skills can help you to gain an advantage in your job search: